epj-alter/Tableau-League-of-Legends/README.md

 - Download the **twb** file found in this repository.
 - Visit the [Tableau public link](https://public.tableau.com/profile/edgar.pena#!/vizhome/TableauBI_15934584903420/---------).

+# Workflow

+I started by looking for the right data, breaking down which metrics are most consistent between the teams that win the most.

+From there I started grouping the metrics for each role, to have an idea of which of these metrics are KPIs for them.
+After that I was able to make a player ranking by grouping and sorting them by the KPIs found.

 # Resources

 - What is League of Legends?
 Told by LilyPichu